bsubbaraman/ABSR/posts/gab_post_wk5.md

 ## Fleshing Out Ideas
-Two write ups about possible interactions we might choose to focus on and one reflection on the body in computation.
+Two short write ups about possible interactions we might choose to focus on and one reflection on the body in computation.

 ## Portraiture in HCI